-Of course, don't forget how he handled his best friend, another Zabi.
+Char for how he handled his best friend, Garma Zabi.
 A normal bastard will leads his best friend right into an enemy trap.
-A Magnificent Bastard?
-Calls him on the phone, explains his motives, and waves good-bye.
+A Magnificent Bastard like Char?
+Calls Garma on the phone, vaguely hints at his motives, and laughs all the while.

 "Take your sorrow, and turn it into anger!
 Zeon thirsts for the strength of its people!
 SIEG ZEON!"
 Big BadGihren Zabi taking the death of his little brother and turning it into a political rally; not in the final episode, but still an iconic moment for the series.

 Gihren gets a good run of moments during the opening scenes of the penultimate episode, "Space Fortress: A Baoa Qu".
 Desperate to stop his father from reaching a peace accord, Gihren decides that if you're going to cross the Moral Event Horizon, you might as well go big or go home and opens fire with the Solar Ray, wiping out Degwin, General Revil, and half the Federation fleet.
 He than proceeds to launch into yet another Rousing Speech, lecturing the troops on how they are the Master Race, and urging them to annihilate their enemies.
 Totally evil?
 Yes.
 Totally awesome?
 Also yes.
 It's an iconic enough speech that it's used as the background narration in most commercials for the series.